North of Harrow & Wealdstone

 The fatal blow came when a new bypass was needed to alleviate the heavy traffic on nearby Ascot Road, near Croxley Green, which would intersect the branch line just east of the Grand Union Canal bridge.
 It was deemed uneconomical to bridge the new bypass to resume the meager service that was now being provided so on the morning of Friday 22nd March 1996, the last 6am service trundled up and down the line.
 Work soon commenced on the bypass and Croxley Green station was breached from the rest of the branch.
 Unlike many other closures however, the tracks were left in place and almost all the line still exists today, although now slowly rusting away.

 In the meantime, the Bakerloo service from Queen's Park to Watford Junction was stopped in on 24th October 1982 as it was viewed that the mainline train services were adequate to support the stations along that route.
 Two years later however, a Bakerloo Line service was reinstated as far as Harrow & Wealdstone.

-There are now approved plans to re-use at least some of the route which may possibly explain why the rails haven't been lifted.
+There are now approved plans [edit 2021: now dropped] to re-use at least some of the route which may possibly explain why the rails haven't been lifted.
 Construction work was scheduled to begin in 2014.
 The plan, known as the Croxley Rail Link extends the Metropolitan Line by branching just north of Croxley using a new viaduct over the local roads and Grand Union Canal to re-join the branch near to the Ascot Road bypass and then follow the existing route of the branch, providing a Metropolitan Line service to Watford Junction.
 Although work on this project was started, by 2016 it had stopped due to funding issues.
 While this plan is still not completely shelved, very little further progress had been made by 2020 (the revised opening date).

 When this extension is completed, it leaves this web site with a some interesting stations to document - four disused stations on a London Underground Line, that never existed as part of the London Underground network...